 This exam is for students who believe their writing skills are in advance of what they would learn in WR 121 or WR 122 and wish to be exempt from one of the university’s required writing courses by demonstrating writing proficiency.

 The exams must be taken in sequence.
-In order to take the WR 122 waiver exam the student must have completed the WR 121 requirement in some fashion.
-The test cannot be repeated and is limited to a waiver of one course per term.
+To take the WR 122 waiver exam the student must have completed the WR 121 requirement in some fashion.
+The writing waiver exam is limited to a waiver of one course per term.
 Students wanting to take the WR 122 exam should be prepared to furnish proof of successful completion or waiver of WR 121.
 Students who do not pass their waiver exam may attempt the exam one additional time in any subsequent term.
 Please let the Testing Center know if this is your second attempt at one of the waiver exams when scheduling.

-The Writing Waiver Exam is given during the first week of fall, winter, and spring term.
-Waiver exam results will not be available until after week three of each term.
+The writing waiver exam is given during the first week of fall, winter, and spring term.
+Waiver exam results will not be available until after week five of each term.
 Please speak with your advisor about how dropping a course this late in the term may affect you.
-There is a $10 fee for the Writing Waiver Exam.
+There is a $10 fee for the writing waiver exam.